docksal/docksal/docs/content/use-cases/drupal-multisite.md

 ```
 Your site will then be accessible through `http://anothersite.myproject.docksal` (substitute your project URL).

+You can look at the []Drupal 7 advanced boilerplate project](https://github.com/docksal/boilerplate-drupal7-advanced) to see an example.

 {{% notice note %}}
 This page covers how to use the default domain settings in Docksal.
 It is possible to use arbitrary custom
 domains in Docksal.
 Please refer to the documentation on [virtual host proxy](/core/system-vhost-proxy/#using-arbitrary-custom-domains)